-As described in Note 10 to the Company's consolidated financial statements, the Company's total tax benefit for the fiscal year ended December 31, 2021 was \$245.9 million.
-In December 2021, the Company completed an intra-entity transfer of certain intellectual property rights to Switzerland and as a result, recorded a tax benefit of \$346.8 million, net of uncertain tax positions of \$25.2 million.
+As described in Note 10 to the Company's consolidated financial statements, the Company's income tax expense for the fiscal year ended December 31, 2022 was \$93.1 million, of which \$7.3 million represented U.S. Federal tax expense, \$8.3 million represented U.S. State tax expense, and the remaining \$77.5 million represented foreign tax expense.
 The Company operates in multiple jurisdictions worldwide through its wholly-owned subsidiaries and several joint ventures.

 We identified accounting for the Company's income tax provision as a critical audit matter.
-The Company's tax provision processes include the following: (i) reporting and data accumulation from multiple foreign jurisdictions, (ii) evaluation of assumptions in the Company's assessment of deferred tax assets and liabilities and related tax reserves, (iii) development of complex assumptions used in transfer pricing studies and related determinations, (iv) assessment of repatriation of foreign earnings and cash balances, and (v) assessment of the intra-entity transfer of certain intellectual property rights.
-Auditing these elements involved especially challenging auditor judgment due to the nature and extent of audit effort required to address these matters, including the extent of specialized skill or knowledge needed.
+The Company's income tax provision processes include the following: (i) reporting and data accumulation from multiple foreign jurisdictions, (ii) assessment of deferred tax assets and liabilities, and (iii) development of certain complex assumptions used in transfer pricing studies and related determinations.
+Auditing these certain elements of the income tax provision involved especially challenging auditor judgment due to the nature and extent of audit effort required to address these matters, including the extent of specialized skill or knowledge needed.